 ELA 10: World Literature—Semester B

-You've met the superheroes of the ancient world, you've pondered the glories of war, and you've cried along with Aristotle at Oedipus Rex.
-Get ready for your dreams to be shattered, Shmoopers, because this second semester of Shmoop's tenth grade World Literature course takes us into the modern world to reflect on the ideals of the ancient.
-Spoiler: the death and destruction of war is not so glorious in the 20th century.
+You've met the superheroes of the ancient world, you've pondered the glories of war, and you've cried along with Aristotle at Oedipus the King.
+Get ready for your dreams to be shattered, Shmoopers, because this second semester of Shmoop's World Literature course takes us into the modern world to reflect on those ideals of old.
+Spoiler: the death and destruction of war is not quite as glorious in the 20th century.

-This course introduces us to men who've turned into bugs, boys consumed by jealousy (tastes like chocolate, we hear), Holocaust survivors in the form of mice (say what?), and poets who've written odes to onions.
+Our second semester of ELA 10: World Literature provides Common Core-aligned readings and activities that introduce us to men who've turned into bugs, Holocaust survivors in the form of mice (say what?), and speeches and letters written by World War I soldiers.
 It's getting real up in here.

 - how do you define a hero when you don't know who the enemy is?